 260. Neuroendocrinology.
 (C) Flanagan-Cato.
 Prerequisite(s): BBB 109, one year of Introductory Biology, or Permission of Instructor.
 Course Syllabus

 This course is designed to examine the various roles played by the nervous and endocrine systems in controlling both physiological processes and behavior.
 First, the course will build a foundation in the concepts of neural and endocrine system function.
 Then we will discuss how these mechanisms form the biological underpinnings of various behaviors and their relevant physiological correlates.
 We will focus on sexual and parental behaviors, aggression and ingestion.
 The readings will include both textbook chapters and selected journal articles from primary scientific literature.

 269. Autonomic Physiology.
 (A) Heerding.
 Prerequisite(s): BIBB 109 or Permission of Instructor.
 Course Syllabus

 270. Drugs, Brain and Mind.
-(B) Nelson.
+(B) Kane.
 Prerequisite(s): Introductory Biology and Psychology, BIBB 109.
 Course Syllabus

 The course will begin with a review of basic concepts in pharmacology including: routes of drug administration, drug metabolism, the dose response curve, tolerance and sensitization.
 Following a brief overview of cellular foundations of neuropharmacology (cell biology, synaptic and receptor function), the course will focus on various classes of drugs used to treat neuropsychiatric disorders including, among others, depression, schizophrenia and anxiety.
 We will additionally consider mechanisms mediating the mind-altering, addictive and neurotoxic effects of abused drugs.